ankitaThorve/tribute-website/README.md

 # Tribute Page

-A responsive tribute page built with HTML, CSS, and JavaScript to honor and celebrate the life and achievements of *Lata Mangeshkar*.
+A responsive tribute page built with HTML and CSS to honor and celebrate the life and achievements of *Lata Mangeshkar*.

 ## 🌟 Features